Initial Magnetic Resonance Imaging Certification and Registration

 Candidates becoming certified and registered through the primary pathway may complete a pre-application to

 determine their ethics eligibility prior to enrolling in or during their educational

 Read all about ARRT’s ethics requirements.

-Examination Requirements for Magnetic Resonance Imaging Certification
+Examination Requirements for Magnetic Resonance Imaging Certification and Registration

 After having met the education and ethics requirements, candidates for Magnetic

 Resonance Imaging certification and registration must pass ARRT’s Magnetic Resonance Imaging

 examination, which assesses the knowledge and cognitive skills underlying the intelligent

 performance of the tasks typically required of staff technologists practicing at

 entry-level within the discipline.
 Applications for candidates who have completed